-- Complete the Dual Enrollment Application Information Form (.pdf) with your school counselor to identify the specific courses of interest.
+- Complete the Dual Enrollment Approval Form (.pdf) with your school counselor to identify the specific courses of interest.
 (It is recommended to choose a few courses, as some courses are not always available.)

 - Submit a completed Immunization Health History Form which is your proof of Immunizations, consisting of:

 - Proof of MMR (measles/mumps/rubella) immunizations or shot records

 Proof of immunizations must be received for students to be registered for classes.